 How to make sure your rent is reported

-- If you are a social housing tenant, your landlord can provide your rental payment record to Experian on a regular basis.
+If you are a council or social housing tenant, ask your landlord to report your rental payment data into the Rental Exchange.

 How will I benefit?

 We’ll help you create an online history of your rental payments.
 It’ll prove to companies that you’re a reliable potential customer by proving who you are and where you live.

 Having additional information on your credit file can make it quicker and easier to:

 - Open a new bank account

 - Have a loan application approved